 What is the cost of the program?

 There are three trimesters in a year.
-The tuition is approximately $46,800 per year (three trimesters of year-round attendance).
-A minimum of 3-4 years of study will be required depending on prior academic experience.
-For qualified students, there will be a substantial tuition reduction (75%).
+A minimum of 3-4 years of study will be required depending upon prior academic experience.
+For detailed tuition information, please visit the Chapman University Tuition & Fee Information page.
+Qualified students may receive a substantial tuition reduction (75%).

 Is there any financial assistance or tuition waiver plans?

 Qualified students in the Ph.D. in Pharmaceutical Sciences may be eligible to receive a need-based partial tuition scholarship and apply for paid research or teaching assistantships.
 The University’s financial aid office can provide more comprehensive information on other forms of federal, state, or private funding: (714) 997-6741 or firstname.lastname@example.org.
 Students should also explore the National Health Service financial aid site at http://www.hrsa.gov/loanscholarships/.

 Oak Ridge Institute for Science and Education Research Opportunities

 Paul and Daisy Soros Fellowships for New Americans

 PhRMA Foundation Pre-Doctoral Fellowships

 Is the School of Pharmacy on the Chapman University Campus in Orange, CA?